pgadmin-org/pgadmin4/docs/en_US/synonym_dialog.rst

     :alt: Synonym dialog general tab
     :align: center

-* Use the drop-down listbox next to *Target Type* to select the the type of object referenced by the synonym.
+* Use the drop-down listbox next to *Target Type* to select the type of object referenced by the synonym.
 * Use the drop-down listbox next to *Target Schema* to select the name of the schema in which the object resides.